OakAces/acechat-electron/protocol.md

 Unencoded messages are displayed as expected.
 The protocol only applies to messages that are wrapped in a protocol layer.
-Messages wrapped in an invalid or unsupported protocol layer may either be discarded or displayed with the protocol wrapper at the client's discretion.
+Messages wrapped in an invalid or unsupported protocol layer should either be throw an error or be displayed with the protocol wrapper at the client's discretion.